My 4 holiday wishes to help make your career dreams come true

 At this magical time of year, dare to dream what you’ve never dreamed before.
-Dreams allow us to think “out of the box” - to transcend the normal borders of our imagination.
+Dreams allow us to think “out of the box” - to transcend the normal borders of our imagination - beyond how to measure success at work.
 Use your innate ability to dream about your dream career - especially if it seems to be “the impossible dream.”
 You see, such “impossibility” is actually the stuff dreams are made of...and facing impossibility in your dreams is the only way to overcome it in life.
 Here are four useful reminders that will hopefully get you dreaming:

 Just as in fairy tales, in real life, dreams are meant to come true.

 Every great thing we’ve ever known - ideas, inventions, cures - started with a dream.

 If you don’t have a dream, you can’t make it come true.

 This holiday season, do overtime.
 No, not at work - visualizing.
 Clearly visualizing the results of your dreams is a crucial bridge towards making the impossible a reality and part of how to measure success at work.
 This is because of the simple fact that anything you can visualize, you can accomplish.